Lispython/mongo-object/README.md

 ## About

-mongodb-object is a cocktail of the Django ORM mixed with JavaScript dot object notation.
+mongomodels is a cocktail of the Django ORM mixed with JavaScript dot object notation.
 Every document is returned as object that can be traversed using the objects attributes.
 It is based on the awesome pymongo lib by mike from mongodb.